US and China clash at WHO over scientific mission in Wuhan | Health

 US and China clash at WHO over scientific mission in Wuhan

-China's representative, however, told the board: "The virus origin studies are of a scientific nature.
+Sun Yang，director-general of the health emergency response office of China's National Health Commission, told the board: "The virus origin studies are of a scientific nature.
 It needs coordination, cooperation.
 We must stop any political pressure."
 Australia's delegation also called for the WHO team to have access to "relevant data, information and key locations".

+"There are no guarantees of answers," WHO emergency chief Mike Ryan told reporters last Friday.
+"It is a difficult task to fully establish the origins and sometimes it can take two or three or four attempts to be able to do that in different settings."
+(Additional reporting Emma Farge; Editing by William Maclean and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)